amitmse/in_Python_/Neural Network/README.md

 	because of simple architecture of NN used in example.

 ## Momentum term:
+	It is a parameter that helps to come out of the local minima and smoothen the jumps while gradient descent.
 	It represents inertia.
 Large values of momentum term will influence the adjustment in the current weight to move in same direction as previous adjustment.
 Easily get stuck in a local minima and the algorithm may think to reach global minima leading to sub-optimal results.
 Use a momentum term in the objective